Let me illustrate three important points about the gut and allergies and then discuss a patient who came to see me for chronic allergies.

 While the mechanism of microbial composition/activity on allergy development is not concrete, diversity of the microbiome appears to be the law of the land.
 Sjögren and colleagues (2009) observed that children who were eventually diagnosed with allergies were significantly less likely to be colonized with strains of L. rhamnosus, L. casei, L. paracasei, B. adolescentis and Clostridium difficile two months post birth.
 This would indicate that greater microbial diversity early in life, if balanced with beneficial strains, likely prevent allergy development.

 Introduction of food (and pollen) is all about timing.
 It's the context in which this first introduction has the biggest impact on allergy development—the context (diet of the mother, breast or formula fed, rural or urban home environment, exposure to pets or no exposure, etc.) sets the stage for the allergic state of the individual.
-Context plays a HUGE role in whether a child will develop food allergies.

 With this background information, see if you can guess what was wrong with a young student named Carmen who came to Advanced Health this summer for chronic allergies.